 12 But to the rest I, not the Lord, say: If any brother has a wife who does not believe, and she is willing to live with him, let him not divorce her.
 13 And a woman who has a husband who does not believe, if he is willing to live with her, let her not divorce him.
 14 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy.
 15 But if the unbeliever departs, let him depart; a brother or a sister is not under bondage in such cases.
 But God has called us to peace.
 16 For how do you know, O wife, whether you will save your husband?
 Or how do you know, O husband, whether you will save your wife?

-As a counselor, I frequently meet with women (although the same principle applies to men) who are planning to get married.
+As a counselor, I often meet with women (although the same principle applies to men) who are planning to get married.
 My first question, if I don’t know the other person is, “Is He a believer?”
 If not, I warn them of the seriousness of ignoring God’s command.
 I often say, “Right now you have the choice to obey God and save yourself from the consequences of being unequally yoked, but once you’re married, the command will be to stay.”

 And the consequences are many, among them: conflicts about how to spend time and money, how to raise children, and what kinds of entertainment are appropriate.
 But perhaps the saddest is the loss of someone with whom you can share the most important things in life, spiritual things.